The category of $\mathbb{Z}$-graded manifolds: what happens if you do not stay positive: Conclusion.

-In this paper we have started defining the category of $\Z$-graded manifolds, namely properly defined the objects -- certainly the description of morphisms will follow (\cite{cat-Z-morphisms}).
-As we have noticed, while the results are not surprising, the careful approach needed a lot of technical clarifications and definitions.
-As we have mentioned in the introduction, the whole text is somewhat motivated by our previous work on integration of differential graded Lie algebras (\cite{DGLG}), where, again, the final result was expected, but the technicalities were non-trivial.
-With the construction of this paper one can now extend \cite{DGLG} to the honest $\Z$-graded case in a straightforward way by merely reformulating the Poincar\'e--Birkhoff--Witt theorem. \\
+In this paper we have started describing natural constructions for $\Z$-graded manifolds, namely defined the categorical properties of them.
+As we have noticed, while the results were expected, the careful approach was definitely missing, it required a lot of clarifications and definitions.
+As mentioned in the introduction, the whole text is motivated by our previous work on integration of differential graded Lie algebras (\cite{DGLG}), where, again, the final result was natural, but the technicalities were highly non-trivial.
+With the construction of this paper one can now extend \cite{DGLG} to the honest $\Z$-graded case in a straightforward way by merely reformulating the Poincar\'e--Birkhoff--Witt theorem.
+We are also going to discuss some more advanced ``higher'' constructions on $\Z$-graded manifolds in \cite{cat-Z-fancy}.

-\noi {\bf Acknowledgements.} \\ The meetings at early stages of this work were possible thanks to the grant no. 18-00496S of the Czech Science Foundation (for A.K.) and the career starting grant from the INSIS of CNRS (for V.S.).
+\noi {\bf Acknowledgements.} \\ We thank Leonid Ryvkin and Camille Laurent-Gengoux for useful discussions. \\ The meetings at early stages of this work were possible thanks to the grant no. 18-00496S of the Czech Science Foundation (for A.K.) and the career starting grant from the INSIS of CNRS (for V.S.).
 The work is also partially supported by the CNRS 80Prime project ``GraNum''.
-We are thankful to the Erwin Schr\"odinger International Institute for Mathematics and Physics, and especially to the organizers of the ``Geometry for Higher Spin Gravity: Conformal Structures, PDEs, and Q-manifolds'' program, that permitted the authors to gather in the same room and finish the manuscript.
+We are thankful to the Erwin Schr\"odinger International Institute for Mathematics and Physics (the program ``Geometry for Higher Spin Gravity: Conformal Structures, PDEs, and Q-manifolds'') as well as the Institut Henri Poincaré (Research in Paris program), that permitted the authors to gather in the same room and significantly advance on the manuscript.